What Does RANDBETWEEN Do in Excel?

 RANDBETWEEN function is not only used to generate random numbers but also to generate random alphabets as well.

-We need to enclose CHAR function with RANDBETWEEN.
+We need to enclose the CHAR function in excel with RANDBETWEEN.

 RANDBETWEEN function will return numbers from 65 to 90.
 CHAR function converts the numbers from 65 to 90 from A to Z.